 Irish whiskey is currently having a boom.
 A big one at that.
 It’s now the fastest growing spirit in the world, with sales rising 131% over the past decade.
-Dotted across the Republic of Ireland, there were just four working distilleries five years ago while today there are 16 and a further 15 have approved planning permission.
+Dotted across Ireland, there were just four working distilleries five years ago while today there are 16 and a further 15 have approved planning permission.

 For a spirit that has struggled to find a footing in a market dominated by Scotch and bourbon, this turnaround is big news.
 And big money.
 However, for some Irish whiskey connoisseurs, the growth in new distilleries has come too fast.